 Please do not disclose personal information.
 The consequence can be unwanted contacts for which the NCCS can take no responsibility.
 If you choose to disclose personal information, you do so at your own risk.

 THE NATIONAL CHILDREN’S CANCER SOCIETY MAKES NO WARRANTIES OF ANY KIND REGARDING THIS WEBSITE, INCLUDING BUT NOT LIMITED TO, ANY WARRANTY OF ACCURACY, COMPLETENESS, CURRENCY, RELIABILITY, MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE, OR ANY WARRANTY THAT THESE PAGES, OR THE SERVER THAT MAKES THEM AVAILABLE, ARE FREE OF VIRUSES OR OTHER HARMFUL ELEMENTS, AND SUCH WARRANTIES ARE EXPRESSLY DISCLAIMED.

-Users of the website may take the “Late Effects Assessment Survey.”
-The survey is designed to:
+Users of the website may use the “Late Effects After Treatment Tool.”
+The tool is designed to:

 ▪ Increase awareness of potential late effects.

 ▪ Provide general information on the possible late effects from a specific diagnosis and treatment of childhood cancer.

 ▪ Develop a risk assessment to share with your health care team to develop a long term follow-up care plan to manage any possible late effects.

 ▪ Provide the user with general information and is by no means a substitute for medical advice or a medical diagnostic tool.
 Please see above “Not a Substitute for Medical Advice.”
 Any medical issues or concerns should be addressed by your doctors.